relativityone/server-datatransfer-import-api-rdc/README.md

 All of the projects within the solution are configured to support *standard* Microsoft code analysis (FxCop) for both `Debug` and `Release` builds.
 Because some projects are better designed than others, it makes more sense to define two separate CA rulesets:

 * `.\booltools\AllErrors.ruleset`: 99.99% of the available rules are enabled.
+* `.\booltools\Autogen.ruleset`: relaxes a significant number of rules due to the nature of auto-generated code.
 * `.\booltools\Legacy.ruleset`: retains most design rules but relaxes globalization, naming, and usage rules.
+* `.\booltools\Tests.ruleset`: retains a smaller number of design rules to ensure test code is well maintained.

 #### StyleCop.Analyzers
 The `StyleCop.Analyzers` Roslyn-based analyzer is the de-facto replacement for the original `StyleCop` extension, works flawlessly, and is integrated within *all* projects.